The basic major chords C, A, G, E and D

 ⓘ Switch to interval view and compare the structure of the two chords.

-Another variation: move the second (higher) root by two frets up to the 9th.
+Another variation: raise the second (higher) root by two frets to play a 9th.
 Now you've got an add9 chord that often sounds great instead of a plain major chord.
-You can see some examples for the use of those variations in these chord progressions.
-Sometimes they are even easier to play!
+Sometimes these shapes are even easier to play!

 E major, A major, D major: root - fifth - root - third ...